mike-lischke/antlr4-c3/readme.md

 ## Release Notes

+### 3.4.0

+- Switched to a new major version of the antlr4ng runtime (3.0.0).
+- Fixed issue #96 Add .cjs output to package

 ### 3.3.7

 - Stop bundling 3rd party libraries in the own lib bundle.
-This is not only unnecessary (these deps are installed with all the other dependencies in a target project), but can cause trouble if a depenent project uses 2 different versions of such a bundled 3rd party lib.
+This is not only unnecessary (these deps are installed with all the other dependencies in a target project), but can cause trouble if a dependent project uses 2 different versions of such a bundled 3rd party lib.

 ### 3.3.6